autodesk-platform-services/aps-configurator-inventor/README.md

 ## Backend
 We are using the APS service on the backend https://aps.autodesk.com/

-### .NET Core
+### .NET
-We are using the latest version of .NET Core (3.1 at the time of writing) https://dotnet.microsoft.com/download/dotnet-core/3.1
+We are using .NET 8.0 https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 The project was initally created using the command `dotnet new react`